About the Town

 Hours of Operation

 Town Hall is open from 8:30 AM to 5:00 PM, Monday through Friday.
-We are closed on all state holidays.

 Once a major East Coast port, historic Dumfries is the oldest continuously chartered town in the state.
 Dumfries history began as early as 1690 when Richard Gibson erected a gristmill on Quantico Creek.
 A customhouse and warehouse followed in 1731, and many others cropped up along the estuary by 1732.
 Prince William County was formed and took its name from Prince William Augustus, the second son of King George II of England.